GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/guide-partial-custom-tabs/index.md

 Combine both approaches if you want to guarantee a fast startup in case the service connection has not been established yet.

 {% Aside 'gotchas' %}
-* Specifying the initial activity height will not have an effect if the default browser does not support resizing the Custom Tab.
+* Specifying the initial activity height will not have an effect if the default browser does not support partial Custom Tabs.
 In this case, the intent extra will be ignored and the Custom Tab will span the complete display height.
-* Custom Tabs will inherit the host app's color scheme for the user interface properties above.
+* `CustomTabColorScheme.navigationBarColor` and `CustomTabColorScheme.navigationBarDividerColor` properties do not work when building an intent for a partial Custom Tab.
+This is because they inherit the host app's color scheme for the user interface properties above.
 You will be responsible for ensuring visual consistency for these properties before launching a Custom Tab.
-This means the `CustomTabColorScheme.navigationBarColor` and `CustomTabColorScheme.navigationBarDividerColor` properties do not work when building an intent for a partial Custom Tab.
 {% endAside %}

 ## Launch a partial Custom Tab with an existing session